-Dietary cannabis may be particularly beneficial for those with autoimmune diseases.
+Dietary cannabis may be particularly beneficial for those with autoimmune diseases (a great option to get your daily does could be a smoking a pre-roll or add some cannabis oil drops to your diet).
 It’s well-known that some with rheumatoid arthritis have been able to eliminate their symptoms by drinking green juice daily.
 Marijuana fan leaves and fresh buds make for an extremely supercharged green juice.
 Raw, uncured, and unheated marijuana is non-psychoactive.

 Many medical patients rely on smoked or vaporized marijuana to find quick relief.
 This is great when you if you need something that works immediately.
 But, if you plan on using cannabis as a regular part of your treatment, you might want to consider incorporating some healthy edibles.

 The effects of inhaled cannabis wear off fairly quickly in comparison to edibles.
 Ingested cannabis must be broken down and metabolized by the body.
 This means that you experience the effects in a much slower, stable, and prolonged way.
 This is a wonderful option for day-long relief.
 Here are a few recipes that fight inflammation in multiple ways: via cannabis and potent anti-inflammatory foods.

 Some other recipes to try: